joergschne/apple_ii_usb_kbd/README.md

 - USB keyboard (wireless) with and without NKRO (N-Key-Rollover) support.

-- DE and US layout switchable via the key combination Windows+1 (US) and Windows+2 (DE).
-Windows+0 saves the last setting in the EEPROM.
+- DE and US layouts can be toggled by pressing Windows+1 (US) and Windows+2 (DE).
+Windows+0 stores the last setting in EEPROM.

-- Ctrl+Insert / Ctrl+Alt+Delete triggers a hardware reset.
+- Ctrl+Insert / Ctrl+Alt+Delete performs a hardware reset.

 - The Windows key itself switches back to the original Apple keyboard.
-This is the default setting after switching on and the switch to USB is automatic.
+This is the default setting on power up and the switch to USB is automatic.

 - Autorepeat function and the “Up arrow” button repeats the last entry